 Measure quality of hire

 Hiring is a science.
-There are patterns that occur, and if you understand them, you can better predict great hires in the future.
+Some patterns occur, and if you understand them, you can better predict great hires in the future.
 But first, you need to track quality of hire metrics.

-There are four big things to look at when:
+There are four big things to look at:

 - Candidate source